 What are PARA levels?
 Paralibrarians may achieve PARA Levels 1, 2, 3 and 4.
 These increasingly challenging achievement levels represent points earned for education, experience, and professional activities.

 Why did the Paralibrarian Section of MLA create PARA?
 Not everyone wants to (or is able to) obtain an advanced degree to further their library career.
-MLA want to encourage professional goals and career development in paralibrarians.
+MLA wants to encourage professional goals and career development in paralibrarians.

 Where did the idea come from?
 Several other states have similar programs, including the New York State Library Assistants’ Association.
 These programs have been very popular, and successful to build morale, for networking, and to promote the careers of paralibrarians.
 In 2008, the American Library Association (ALA) initiated the Library Support Staff Certification Program (LSSCP), a national certification for paralibrarians/library support staff.

 What’s in it for me?
 Along with the satisfaction of accomplishment is the added bonus of recognition by your peers and your library director.
-Library directors recognize the value of the program, include PARA Certification in job qualifications, and take into account a person’s initiative in achieving this goal when evaluating their staff.
+Library directors recognize the value of the certification, include PARA Certification in job qualifications, and take into account a person’s initiative in achieving this goal when evaluating their staff.

 How do I get started?
 The PARA Guidelines and the Changes and Clarifications Document will give you specifics about how to document your education, your work experience, and professional activities such as the workshops you’ve attended, and the presentations you’ve made, etc. The Guidelines will also explain how points are assigned, and contain copies of the registration and application forms.